brmlab/brmbar/brmbar3/USAGE.md

   account (and so will typing "joehacker" on a physical keyboard).

 * If your inventory stock count or cash box amount does not match the in-system data, you will need to make a corrective transaction.
-In the future, brmbar-cli.py will support this, but there is no implementation yet; it's not entirely clear yet what is the proper way to do this from the accounting standpoint.
-In the meantime, you can use SQL INSERTs to manually create a transaction with appropriate transaction splits (see doc/architecture for details on splits).
+  To fix cash amount to reality in which you counted 1234Kč, use

+		./brmbar-cli.py fixcash 1234

+  whereas to fix amount of a particular stock, use

+		./brmbar-cli.py inventory-interactive

+  then scan the item barcode and then enter the right amount.

+* If you want to view recent transactions, run

+		psql brmbar
+		select * from transaction_cashsums;

+* If you want to undo a transaction, get its id (using the select above) and run

+		./brmbar-cli.py undo ID

 Useful SQL queries